Popular Q&A: Curiosities

 Posted By Marty Hughes, DC

 Vibram FiveFingers are, for many, the ultimate minimalist shoe.
 Designed to fit your foot like a glove, these flexible-soled toe shoes enable a high degree of tactile feedback as you move about on varied terrain, and they allow your foot to act like a healthy bare foot inside your shoe.
-They meet our criteria for foot-healthy footwear—they are,...
+They meet our criteria for foot-healthy footwear—they are, in fact, exemplary of it—so for people who already have some experience...
 Read more

 Is the Little Toe a Vestigial Structure?
 Why or Why Not?